aceres/cas-fee-project2-af/README.md

 #### configuration
 `/doc/configuration.md`

-Configuration and Setting for this web application
+Configurations and Settings for this web application

 #### experience
 `/doc/experience.md`